Billing & Insurance

 Please call the MedBridge Patient Services Department at 855-633-2743 M-F 8am-5pm.
 This is a toll-free number, so it won’t cost you anything to call.

 How do you determine patient portion costs?

-Pacific Heights Surgery Center is contracted with several insurance companies.
+Pacific Heights Surgery Center contracted with several insurance companies.
 These contracts specify how much money your insurance will allow as payable for a procedure.
 MedBridge will assess the insurance contract and your plan benefits to estimate your patient portion.
+Once your in-network insurance processes our claim, we will bill per the terms of the explanation of benefits according to your plan benefits, incorporating any payment made on your date of service.
 If your insurance is out-of-network at our facility, we will do our best to set your patient portion based on your in-network benefits.

 When will I be expected to pay the amount that is my responsibility?

 You are expected to pay at least part of your patient portion on the date of surgery.
 If you will not be able to make the payment at that time, please contact MedBridge at 855-633-2743 BEFORE the date of your surgery to discuss your options and to set up a payment plan.